ocaml/dune/doc/installation.rst

 This command takes a list of package names to install.
 If no packages are specified, Dune will install all the packages available in the workspace.
-When several build contexts are specified via a `dune-workspace`_ file, the installation will be performed in all the build contexts.
+When several build contexts are specified via a :ref:`workspace-configuration` file, the installation will be performed in all the build contexts.

 Destination directory